scnucrypto/CP-CA/CP-DCA/SE-CRAX/README.md

-# CP-LEA simulation against SE-SPECK and IF-SPECK
+# CP-DCA against SE-CRAX64-K128

-This is a script for CP-LEA simulation against SE-SPECK and IF-SPECK.
+This is a script for CP-DCA against a self-equivalence white-box CRAX implementation.
+The SE-CRAX is constructed with block size 64 and key size 128.
+The encodings are affine self-equivalences.

 # Experiment Environment
 Windows 10